What is Vape Juice?

 VG in vape juice creates large clouds of vapour and tends to be easier on the throat.
 It also delivers less flavour intensity.
 Its sweetness makes the final product taste more sugary compared to PG.
 Its downsides are that it creates gunk accumulation on the coil, and it needs more power to reach the optimal temperature to be ready for vaping.

 Overall, vegetable glycerin (VG) is generally considered safe.
 However, as with every other product, VG may not be suitable for you if you are allergic to it.

-Now that you know what is VG and PG in vape juice, you can choose products with your ideal PG/VG ratio.
+Now that you know what VG and PG are in vape juice, you can choose products with your ideal PG/VG ratio.
 E-juices often come with a mix of both of these ingredients.
 This combination means that you can select a vape juice with a balance of throat hit, flavour intensity, and cloud density.

 When choosing the ideal ratio, consider whether you are sensitive to PG.
 If your vaporizer is old or typically miniature, you may want to avoid high content VG.
 For example, 70% of PG e-juice is sufficient in standard e-cigs for beginner vapers.
 50/50 blend of PG and VG is generally used with higher performance vapes with high atomizer resistance levels.
 It is perfect if you want some cloud and a strong flavour hit.

 If you are unsure of the ratio to opt for, choosing a combined e-juice will help you discover the best products for you.

 Most vape liquids include nicotine as an ingredient.
 It is derived from tobacco plants or from synthetic sources.
 Nicotine improves the flavour of the vaporizers without using tobacco leaves.
 However, it is naturally addictive.